remidinishanth/distributed_systems/google_file_system/gfs.md

 GFS: _Scalable distributed file system for large distributed data-intensive applications._

 ### Why are we reading this paper?
-* distributed storage is a key abstraction
+* Distributed storage is a key abstraction
 * Incorporates many of the recurring themes in Distributed Systems:
   * parallel performance
   * fault tolerance